NITCbase/nitcbase.github.io/docs/Misc/Indexing.md

 ### Insertion in B+ Tree

-Considering the simplified version of B+ Tree implementation similar to NITCbase, the algorithmic procedure for insertion is given below:
+Considering the simplified version of B+ Tree implementation similar to NITCbase, the algorithmic procedure for insertion is given below.

+As noted above, for the purpose of illustration, we are assuming here that:

+1.  an internal index block can store at most 4 indices, and
+2.  a leaf index block can store at most 3 indices

 #### Algorithm: